 You’ll be working as part of a product development team.
 Most likely, they’ll be using some variant of an agile methodology.
 It pays to be familiar with the terminology and techniques so that you can fit in faster.

 Stats is normally taken as prerequisite classes for a university course, but typically ignored in bootcamps.
-Even if you think you don’t like stats, you’ll find that with a real-world framework to apply them to they really aren’t so bad.
+I created this course for people who think they don’t like stats.
+You’ll find that with a real-world framework to apply them to they really aren’t so bad.